Government accused of 'ecocide' over ETS scheme

 The bill passed on Thursday by 61 votes to 58, with the support of National, ACT and United Future.

-Next story in Political: Service explains drop in migrant worker checks
+Next story in Politics: Service explains drop in migrant worker checks

 Copyright © 2012, Radio New Zealand